ED arrests hawala dealer Naresh Jain in PMLA case worth over Rs 1 lakh crore | Headlines

 The agency is probing Jain and his associates as part of two money laundering cases that are based on a Delhi Police economic offences wing (EOW) FIR of 2018 and a criminal complaint of the Narcotics Control Bureau (NCB), 2009.
 Jain has been arrested by the ED in 2009 in the PMLA case emerging from the NCB case in December, 2009.

+"It has been revealed that Jain has done hawala operation of about Rs 11,800 crore in 114 foreign bank accounts" "Also, 450 shell companies have been used to rotate funds to the tune of about Rs 96,000 crore for providing accommodation (hawala) entries of estimated Rs 18,680 crore to more than 970 beneficiaries," the ED said in the statement.
+Jain has been under the scanner of probe agencies for long and in 2016, the ED had slapped a Rs 1,200-crore notice on him for alleged contravention of the forex law.

-According to the agencies, Jain has allegedly laundered and routed hawala funds for years, financed contraband networks and this was the reason he was also arrested by the NCB in the past.
-The serious organised crime agency (SOCA) of the UK has also given a report on Jain and his associates' alleged money laundering activities to India in 2009 when he was based in Dubai.
+According to the agencies, Jain has allegedly laundered and routed hawala funds, allegedly financed contraband networks in the past and this was the reason he was also arrested by the NCB earlier.
+The serious organised crime agency (SOCA) of the UK also gave a report on Jain and his associates' alleged money laundering activities to India in 2009 when he was based in Dubai.

 Dubai Police had also arrested him with nine others in February, 2007 on charges of similar crimes and he later got bail.
 Agency officials said Jain fled from Dubai in 2009 and he had two Interpol-issued global arrest warrants against him at that time.